-The fair value of RSUs granted during 2022 were determined to be \$50.00 per unit which will also vest over a 3-year period.
-The \$50.00 per unit was based on the equity value at Emergence and the target number of units issued.
-The fair value of PSUs awarded in 2022 with vesting conditions dependent upon market performance and service requirements is determined using a Monte Carlo simulation in risk-neutral framework, which the simulated payouts measured at the end of the periods are discounted with the risk-free interest rate to estimate the award fair values as of the estimate date.
+The fair value of RSUs granted during 2022 were determined to be \$50.00 per unit, which will vest over a 3-year period.
+The \$50.00 fair value per unit was based on the equity value at Emergence and the target number of units issued.
+The fair value of PSUs awarded in 2022 with vesting conditions dependent upon service requirements and market performance was determined using a Monte Carlo simulation in a risk-neutral framework, in which the simulated payouts measured at the end of the periods are discounted with the risk-free interest rate to estimate the award fair values as of the estimate date.
 Share-based compensation expense is recognized on a straight-line basis over the service period or over our best estimate of the period over which the performance condition will be met, as applicable.
 The following table presents the assumptions used to estimate the fair values of the 2022 PSUs granted during 2022.
 The range of assumptions used in the Monte Carlo simulation valuation approach is as follows:

-As of February 23, 2022

 Expected stock volatility (1) 45%

-Expected dividend yield (2) - %
+Expected dividend yield (2)

 Risk-free interest rate (3) 1.71% - 3.38%

 Expected life (4) 4.8 - 5.0 years